wyatt-kinkade/CDPPi/README.md

 This Auto-Installer script is intended for use with Raspbian

-For alternative distros read Alt-Distro-readme.txt
+For alternative distros you're free to make alterations to make it work as needed for them

 # Installation